 The CIG has analyzed the institutional context of regional water resources management, including institutional sources of vulnerability to climate, finding that:

 - The vulnerability of the PNW to changes in precipitation is greatest at the extremes, i.e., droughts and floods, but adaptive capacity is highest relative to floods and lowest relative to droughts, especially multi-year droughts.
 Adaptive capacity depends largely on high levels of institutional integration as demonstrated by the centralization of authority under the U.S. Army Corps of Engineers with respect to flood control.
-By contrast, a high level of institutional fragmentation, as exists for droughts, severely inhibits effective response capacity on a regional basis (Callahan 1997; Callahan et al. 1999; Miles et al. 2000; Mote et al. 2003; Hamlet et al., in review; Miles and Snover, in review).
+By contrast, a high level of institutional fragmentation, as exists for droughts, severely inhibits effective response capacity on a regional basis (Callahan 1997; Callahan et al. 1999; Miles et al. 2000; Mote et al. 2003; Hamlet 2003; Vaddey et al. 2006; Whitely Binder et al. 2010; Hamlet 2010).

 - While drought occurrence in Washington’s Yakima Valley is strongly tied to warm PDO conditions, water management in the Yakima basin has not yet accounted for the cyclical nature of drought probability.
-This limitation, combined with recent trends in irrigation and other agricultural practices, has significantly increased the Valley’s vulnerability to drought over the past thirty years (Gray 1999; Hamlet et al., in review).
+This limitation, combined with recent trends in irrigation and other agricultural practices, has significantly increased the Valley’s vulnerability to drought over the past thirty years (Gray 1999).

 Climate Variability, Climate Change, and Evolving Water Policy